Product Description:

 Size and Growth Rate:

-Neon Blue Tetras are relatively small fish, reaching a maximum size of approximately 2 inches (5 cm) within a year.
+Neon Blue Tetras are small fish, reaching a maximum size of approximately 2 inches (5 cm) within a year.
 They are considered a dwarf species, making them suitable for smaller aquariums.

 Behavioral Traits: